lefos987/generator-ghurt/README.md

 Then install generator-capinnovation from npm, run:

 ```
-$ npm install -g generator-capinnovation
+$ npm install -g generator-ghurt
 ```

 Finally, initiate the generator in the repo you want:

 ```
-$ yo capinnovation
+$ yo ghurt
 ```

 If you only want to run a subgenerator:

 ```
-$ yo capinnovation:angular #for the angular subgenerator
+$ yo ghurt:angular #for the angular subgenerator
 ```
 ```
-$ yo capinnovation:hapi #for the hapijs subgenerator
+$ yo ghurt:hapi #for the hapijs subgenerator
 ```

 ## Then..